Gentle potty training

 - Cloth diaper!
 Worried about continued cost of disposable diapers, or more then one child in diapers?
 Cloth means no new purchases, no weekly disposable diaper costs and can ease the need to ‘rush’ toileting to save money.

-As always, if you’re concerned talk with your pediatrician and/or Occupational Therapist.
+As always, if you’re concerned talk with your paediatrician and/or Occupational Therapist.
 Taking a gentle approach to toileting helps my entire family have more peaceful days.
 This article is by no means meant to replace medical advice, but instead to give some insight into my adventures as parent and OT.
 If you’re starting to potty train, good luck!
 Remember that being gentle and taking it step by step will help keep everyone in the household happy, including you!